horia141/jupiter/src/docs/material/concepts/inbox-tasks.md

 * _Kanban_: views all tasks in the inbox as a unified Kanban board.
 Tasks are sorted by due date.
 * _List_: views all tasks in the inbox as a long list of work, with limited sorting.

-Here’s a sneak peak at some views:
+Here’s a sneak peek at some views:

 ![Swiftview](../assets/inbox-tasks-swiftview.png)